perksadam/grad-academy-2016/angular-lab/lab-3/README.md

 We will also need to remove the code from $onInit that hardcodes the value of ctrl.message.

-Now we will be able to pass a message into our message component by:
+Now we will be able to pass a message into our message component:

 ```html
 <message message="someMessageObject"></message>